ERF – European Road Statistics 2024

 October 10th, 2024|Categories: Knowledge, News|

-European Commission – Recommendations for the Commission’s mid-term review of the EU Road Safety Policy Framework 2021-2030, July 2024
+European Commission Expert Group Recommendations for the mid-term review of the EU Road Safety Policy Framework 2030, July 2024

 The Expert Group on Urban Mobility (EGUM) of the European Commission has recently delivered a set of Recommendations for the Commission’s mid-term review of the EU Road Safety Policy Framework 2021-2030.
-More precisely, these recommendations focus on active mobility and road safety for Vulnerable Road Users.
-Furthermore, definitions and initial statements, as well as a set of recommendations for people who walk, cycle and use light electric vehicles, micromobility devices and powered two-wheelers, are being provided. pdf5
+Special focus is given on active mobility and road safety for Vulnerable Road Users, for which key risk factors and a set of Recommendations for people who walk, cycle and use light electric vehicles, micromobility devices and powered two-wheelers, are being provided. pdf5

 October 8th, 2024|Categories: Knowledge|